Skip to main content

 Add Part dialog windowAdd Part dialog window

-A few notes about the Add Part screen:
+Note the following about the Add Part form:

 • Each line item added can contain an inventory of one or more of a given part, and must have an Assignment (specifying where the part is checked out or stored).